k0imet/repo/_posts/2021-04-09-Shakti-Memory-Forensics.md

 tags : forensics steganography
 ---

-Shakti took place over the weekend and i happened to miss out, but i got a memory forensics challenge before it ended and i found it interesting
+Shakti took place over the weekend and I happened to miss out, but i got a memory forensics challenge before it ended and i found it interesting

 ## Challenge